MarketDAO

 forge fmt

-# Deploy locally
+# Deploy to local blockchain

 forge script script/Deploy.s.sol --rpc-url http://localhost:8545 --broadcast